nginxinc/nginx-one-workshops/labs/lab4/readme.md

 - In the resulting panel at the top, click on the `Add Config Sync Group` button.<br/>
   ![Add Config Sync Group](media/lab4_csg_add.png)<br/><br/>

 - A modal window will pop up and ask you to give a name for the Config Sync Group.
-Here we will use the name: `one-workshop-plus`<br/>
+Here you will use the name: `one-workshop-plus`<br/>
   ![Config Sync Group Name](media/lab4_csg_name.png)<br/><br/>

 Click the create button.
 Your newly created Config Sync Group `one-workshop-plus` should be in the list.